-The AquaCalc Pro has a diagnostics screen that allows the user a fast and easy method to insure that the AquaCalc

-Pro's main hardware components are functioning properly.
+The AquaCalc has a diagnostics screen that allows the user a fast and easy method to insure that the AquaCalc's main hardware components are functioning properly.

-You may access the Diagnostics screen by holding down the Enter key, then holding down the On/Off key, in the display "Power on CPU" will appear in the top line of the display.
-Continue to hold down the keys until the Diagnostics screen appears.
+You may access the Diagnostics screen by first turning off the AquaCalc and then holding down the Enter key, and at the same time pressing the On/Off key.
+When the display flashes, release the Enter key.
+The Diagnostics screen will appear.